 The deceptively named Inflation Reduction Act of 2022 includes one section that, while misguided and perhaps even counterproductive, may reduce inflation: the prescription drug provisions.
 These provisions direct Medicare to "negotiate" drug prices with pharmaceutical companies.
 The Supreme Court will probably have something to say about the coercive overreach of these provisions, but the larger issue is that there is bipartisan support for government intervention in drug pricing.
 The harsh reality is that the high cost of many essential drugs is simply not sustainable.
 We can talk about the high value of high-priced drugs, but Medicare’s pockets – and the pockets of our health system, in general – are just not deep enough to cover their costs when widely prescribed.

 We need to look at this problem another way, and that’s where clinical research comes in.
-The consensus opinion of senior clinical operations executives is that over half – yes, half -- of the cost and time in a typical clinical trial is wasted.
+The consensus opinion of senior clinical operations executives is that over half – yes, half – of the cost and time in a typical clinical trial is wasted.
 Some say 80%.
-Do the math on your own studies: Compare the cost of the test article, procedures, tests, and assessments that generate data to the total cost of the study – it will probably be a tiny fraction.
+Do the math on your own studies: Compare the cost of the test article, procedures, tests, and assessments that generate data to the total cost of the study – it will probably be a tiny fraction, perhaps only one percent of total study costs.
 Do sites really need study coordinators spending one day a week on redundant data entry?
-Do sites really need armies of CTA negotiators renegotiating the same terms over and over again?
+Armies of CTA negotiators renegotiating the same terms over and over again?
 Legions of accounts-receivable clerks chasing late and poorly documented payments from study sponsors and CROs?